sait-wbdv/winter-2021/_posts/2021-02-24-events-callbacks.md

 ---

 ### Tony's goals for Lab-Time
-- More Gists and cleanup.
+- Convert tip calculator starter and finished to Gist
+- Create Gist for falsy/null/undefined testing

 ---
-{% endcomment %}

 ## Dailies
 - Submit today's Codepen/repo/gist to the Dailies section (in Assessments) in Brightspace.